Chris New: Film work

-New made his cinema acting debut alongside Tom Cullen in the romantic-drama film Weekend in 2011, a film directed by Andrew Haigh.
+New made his cinema acting debut alongside Tom Cullen in the film Weekend in 2011, a film directed by Andrew Haigh.
 Karen Durbin, writing for The New York Times, called New one of the "faces to watch" for his outstanding performance.
 His performance won him a nomination as Best Newcomer at the 2011 BFI London Film Festival Awards.

-New was scheduled to voice the character of Gregor Samsa in the 2011 film Metamorphosis, based on the short story "The Metamorphosis", by Franz Kafka.
+New was scheduled to voice the character of Gregor Samsa in the 2011 film Metamorphosis, based on the short story "The Metamorphosis" by Franz Kafka.
 For reasons which are unclear, the character was voiced by a different actor.
 (The film was finally released in 2012.)

-New auditioned for the role of Jesus Christ for an American network in 2012, but did not get the part.
-New suspects he was turned down because of his sexuality, but cautioned, "There could be a million reasons why you might not get a job and gay people have to be careful about blaming [homophobia], because they're reinforcing their own closet door."
+New auditioned for the role of Jesus for an American network in 2012, but did not get the part.
+New suspects he was turned down because of his sexuality, but cautioned "There could be a million reasons why you might not get a job and gay people have to be careful about blaming [homophobia] because they're reinforcing their own closet door."
 In 2012, New and playwright Freddie Machin adapted Machin's play Chicken for the cinema.
 Television director Joe Stephenson and his production company, B Good Picture Company, picked up the script for filming in September 2012.
 New was cast alongside actor Scott Chambers and actress Yasmin Paige in the drama, which focuses on two brothers squatting on a piece of land who come into conflict with the new landowner.
 Scheduling conflicts forced New to drop out of the project as an actor.
 The film was released in 2015, and played several festivals before finding an international distributor.

 New made his cinema directorial debut in April 2013 with the short film Ticking, which premiered at the Nashville Film Festival.

 New returned to cinema in 2014, directing the micro-budget film A Smallholding.
 New had previously starred in the stage play of the same name by playwright Chris Dunkley.
 The film was produced by Man in Rum, and the budget was raised entirely on Kickstarter, a crowd-sourcing funding Web site.
 Principal photography on the film wrapped in early March 2014.
 New co-wrote the film with Dunkley, and also acted as its cinematographer, film editor, and sound editor.